ThejanB/Concurrent-Programming/src/README.txt

             ./rw_lock 8 0.9 0.05 0.05

     Execution times for each case will be saved in results folder.
-    Generated Graphs will be saved in graphs folder.
+    Generated Graphs will be saved in diagrams folder.